thejhh/infolog/README.md

 * Options to customize clock and other stuff
 * Automatic hostname based "room creation"
 * CLI utility to post messages
+* Support to add labels to old events

 Known bugs
 ----------